 Interviews are generally conducted in the GECD recruiting area located on the second floor of E17.
-When you arrive, sign in and wait for the employer to greet you.
-Chemical Engineering, Chemistry and 6A interviews are held in a separate location.
+Chemical Engineering, Chemistry and 6A interviews are held in separate locations.
 Always check the location box on the job posting.
 If you are still unsure, contact us or your department.

 In addition to the rights and responsibilities for students below, it can be helpful to know the recruiting policies and procedures for employers as well.

 We urge employers to grant students enough time to make prudent, thoughtful career choices, and we've developed specific recruiting offer timelines for internship and job offers.
 Employers who are unable to follow MIT's recruiting policies and procedures or at minimum provide some flexibility to students in need of more time could result in sanctions against the employer and possible suspension from further campus recruiting.
 Students should be aware that they are not guaranteed to get the exact deadlines MIT requests of employers and may need to negotiate a shorter timeframe that will be mutually beneficial for the student and employer.

 *Please note that the offer deadlines listed on the recruiting policies and procedures site applies to jobs found through GECD's on-campus recruiting, career fairs or other recruiting events at MIT.
 Job offers received through other formal recruiting programs on campus, such as the Sloan Career Development Office, external recruiting programs or through employers not participating in recruiting activities at MIT may have different deadlines.
 Should an offer deadline provided be less than the dates requested in the recruiting policies and procedures GECD will do its best to advocate on the behalf of MIT students.